Sounds like: su’Cote, su’Caw, sohk

 Then God asked Jonah, “Have you any right to be angry about the plant?”

 “I do,” he replied.
 “I am angry enough to die!”

 But YHWH said, “You cared about the plant, which you neither tended nor made grow.
 It sprang up in a night and perished in a night.
 So should I not care about the great city of Nineveh, which has more than 120,000 people who cannot tell their right hand from their left, and many cattle as well?”

-Strangely this is how the book of Jonah ends.
-YHWH uses Jonah’s sukkah to make a point.
+Strangely this was how the book of Jonah ended.
+YHWH used Jonah’s sukkah to make a point.
 Jonah’s sukkah wasn’t adequate enough to produce shade so YHWH made a plant to grow and protect Jonah.
 But Jonah did nothing to care for it or keep it alive.
 If we are given a gift and do nothing to protect it, we have no right to grumble when it’s gone.
-Jonah also did nothing for the people of Ninevah, other than a few words of doom and gloom.
+Jonah also did nothing for the people of Ninevah, other than offer a few words of doom and gloom.
 He needed to learn the virtues of care and compassion.
-He needed to offer the people of Ninevah the shelter (sukkot) and protection that God provides for those who love Him.
+He needed to offer the people of Ninevah the shelter (sukkot) and protection that God provided for those who love Him.

 The Psalmist understood this.
 He had compassion for the needs of people and, unlike Jonah, offered words of hope:

 [To YHWH:] How great is Your goodness which You have laid up for those who fear You, and bestowed on those who take refuge in You in the sight of the sons of men.

 You hide them in the secret place of Your presence from the schemes of men.
 You conceal them in a pavilion [b’sukkah] from the strife of tongues.